GetDKAN/dkan/README.md

 ---

+## Security

+If you have found a vunerability in DKAN, please report this by e-mailing dkan-security@civicactions.com.

+---

 ## History

 - DKAN’s initial v1.0 release was in 2014 (this code is still available on the [7.x-1.x branch](https://github.com/GetDKAN/dkan/tree/7.x-1.x), although no longer supported).